 Do be prepared to tip

 Confused about how to tip on a superyacht?
-Kim Vickery explains that "Crew gratuity is customary, as in any hospitality industry.
+Kim Vickery of Westport explains that "crew gratuity is customary, as in any hospitality industry.
 It should be regarded as a gift for a job well done and is based on the satisfaction level of the entire experience".
 As a rule of thumb, brokers advise tipping between five and 20 per cent of the charter rate.

 Don’t expect the crew to be your childcare